 You can make your own limoncello by soaking lemon rind in vodka.
-Here‘s a recipe to try.
-We have a great company nearby that makes an award winning limoncello, Ventura Limoncello Company.
+Here’s how to do it!
+We have a great company nearby that makes an award-winning limoncello, Ventura Limoncello Company.
 You can also find limoncello at most grocery stores including Trader Joe’s.

 How to Make Limoncello Spritzers